K10 dies 45 nm

 Almost all 45 nm Phenom II models have 6 MiB of L3 cache, while 45 nm Athlon II models have no L3 cache.

 Some Athlon II models (those using the X2 die) have 1024 KiB L2 per core, while others have 512 KiB L2 per core.
-The larger L2 cache typically gives a small performance gain, around 2%.
+The larger L2 cache typically provides a small performance increase, around 2%.

 At the same thermal envelope, 6 MiB of L3 cache typically improves performance by about 7–17%, depending on the workload.
 The lack of L3 cache is therefore not as important as many people think.